 IT’S ABOUT LOOKING AT THE BIG AND THE SMALL, SIMULTANEOUSLY.

 Because this is the natural logic in our living system.
-Some systems are grand and complex, like our hormonal regulatory system, and
+Some systems are grand and complex, like our hormonal regulatory system, and others are less complex and small, like a bacterium.
+But the reality is that because they all exist together, they must all work together.

 What would a systems/whole approach entail?